Living in Indonesia, A Site for Expatriates

 • Carefully consider options for evacuation destinations, other than Singapore and Australia.
 For example, after the May 1998 riots, many expats chose to evacuate to Bali instead of going overseas.
 They felt the climate to be less volatile and safer than Jakarta.

 • Consider the recreation needs of your family if you are homebound for an extended period.
 Reading materials, movies, games and other family fun can make this a time of togetherness at home.
-The working spouses can often work from home given there is a computer, fax and other communication equipment.
-And yes, as one reader advised, you may want to stock up on liquid refreshment to reduce tension levels.
+The working spouses can often work from home given there is a computer, internet connection, and other communication equipment.
+And yes, as one reader advised, you may also want to stock up on liquid refreshment to reduce tension levels.

 • For those outside Indonesia when the evacuation begins, it will be very difficult to return to Jakarta to “rescue” your family.
 Commercial flights may not be coming in and access from the airport to the town may be difficult or dangerous.
 Discuss actions your spouse should take in these circumstances.

-• For those expats who can not, or choose not to participate in an evacuation of their nationals, you will be quickly isolated with many of your expat friends gone.
+• For those expats who cannot, or choose not to participate in an evacuation of their nationals, you will be quickly isolated with many of your expat friends gone.
 Once they get overseas they'll be calling you and sending a flood of emails to find out what is going on!

 • Travel Outside Jakarta.
 Always ensure that your family and employer have contact details and itineraries for any travel within and outside of Indonesia.
 In the event of an emergency, ensure that you contact your family/employer as soon as possible to advise them about your situation.

-Websites which post advisories
+Foreign Government websites which post advisories

 Australian Department of Foreign Affairs and Trade Consular Advisories